OnkelHenky/Darwin/README.md

 # Darwin

-JavaScript framework for adaptive Web Components with GPII support
+Note: This was a prototypical implementation to conduct some experiments for the further development of a JavaScript framework for adaptive Web Components  with GPII support.
+The main concepts have been migrated to the [AWC-Core framework].(https://github.com/FraunhoferIAO/awc-core).

 ## Description